Guugu Yimithirr people: Country

-History of contact
+David Horton's 1996 representation of Tindale's map shows the lands of the Guugu Yimithirr people extending from south of Hope Vale to an area which covers Lizard Island.
+The Great Barrier Reef Marine Park Authority states on their website that the traditional lands of the "Guugu Yimidhirr Warra Nation" extend from Lizard Island to the Hopevale region.
+The website "Dingaals Lizard Island" states that the island has been in the custodianship of the Dingaal people (possibly a clan name) for thousands of years.
+The Dingaals called the island "Dyiigurra", and the website mentions that "local Dingiil Aboriginal people have also been known to call the island Jiigurru".
+According to the Cairns Institute and Queensland Parks and Wildlife Service, the Dingaal people are the traditional owners of the Lizard Island group.

+Post-contact history

 Lt.
 James Cook anchored at the mouth of the Endeavour River at the site of modern Cooktown, on 11 June 1770 after their ship, the HM Bark Endeavour was damaged on a reef, and stayed in the area for seven weeks while repair work was done on the hull.
 Though the modern population was displaced and pushed 30 miles northwards, this was the traditional land of the Guugu Yimithirr.
 The expedition's members found them to be quite friendly, though they initially kept their distance.
 After a month, the Europeans were approached by five men, and an amicable relationship was established, as they were shown the Endeavour.
 The day after, things deteriorated quickly when, while visiting the Endeavour they found a catch of local turtles, and expected a share of the harvest, which Cook, already strained to feed his own, declined to do.
 He offered them bread, which they refused with disgust.
 Different concepts of hospitality and the rules of sharing clashed.
 Soon after, the natives set fire to grass in the bay, and in retaliation, some received injuries from shot.

 One of the members of the crew, Joseph Banks's botanical draughtsman Sydney Parkinson, set down in his journal (published posthumously as A Journal of a Voyage to the South Seas) a sketch of the local people.
 He described them as diminutive and small boned, agile, their skin painted with red and white ochre, with wood-sooty skin and generally given to shaving their hair off.
-They practiced nose piercing.
+They practised nose piercing.
 Women wore a feather headdress.
 They used wood from the ficus riduola as a rasp to sharpen their spears, which were tipped with bone.
 Their languages was quite mellifluous, with clear enunciation.